 Tropical sprue occurs chiefly in the Caribbean, southern India, and Southeast Asia, affecting both natives and visitors.
 The illness is rare in visitors spending < 1 mo in areas where the disease is endemic.
 Although etiology is unclear, it is thought to result from chronic infection of the small bowel by toxigenic strains of coliform bacteria.
 Malabsorption of folate and vitamin B12 deficiency result in megaloblastic anemia.
-Tropical sprue has rarely been reported in the US, and the incidence worldwide has been decreasing in recent decades, perhaps because of increasing use of antibiotics for acute traveler's diarrhea.
+Tropical sprue has rarely been reported in the US, and the incidence worldwide has been decreasing in recent decades, perhaps because of increasing use of antibiotics for acute traveler's diarrhea (see Traveler's Diarrhea).

 Symptoms and Signs

 Patients commonly have acute diarrhea with fever and malaise.
 A chronic phase of milder diarrhea, nausea, anorexia, abdominal cramps, and fatigue follows.
 Steatorrhea is common.
 Nutritional deficiencies, especially of folate and vitamin B12, eventually develop after several months to years.
 The patient may also have weight loss, glossitis, stomatitis, and peripheral edema.